thoughtspot/thoughtspot.github.io/_release/fixed.md

 - An older version of the ThoughtSpot user interface appears, even though cluster is running newer version.
 - Upgrading a cluster from 5.x release to 6.x release is unsuccessful.
 - Sender's email displayed in notifications does not use the from-email configured in `tscli smtp`.
-- A large number of scheduled pinboards slows down the Falcon database.
+- A large number of scheduled Pinboards slows down the Falcon database.
-- After upgrade to 5.3.2.CU1, all pinboards using a specific variable (adp) do not work.
+- After upgrade to 5.3.2.CU1, all Pinboards using a specific variable (adp) do not work.
 - An administrator is unable to save a worksheet on the first try.

 <a id="6-1"></a>